 Abstract

-Experimental studies were performed on the strain energy storage behaviour of aerospace grade PEEK and toughened epoxy carbon fibre-reinforced composite prepregs laminates having identical fibre content.
+Experimental studies were performed on the strain energy storage behaviour of aerospace grade PEEK and toughened epoxy carbon fibre-reinforced composite prepreg laminates having identical fibre content.
 The strain energy stored up to failure was recorded at the highest point of deflection for static three point bending (3PtB) samples laminates with different thicknesses.
-Ductile and brittle responses shave been the key focuses of this study, thereforethus c cyclic loading tests were also performed..
-FFirstly, high strain 3PtB fatigue loading was carried out on the two prepregs with identical quasi-isotropic stacking sequences.
-Secondly in order to characterise the plasticity parameters for the two laminates cyclic shear tests at high strain levels was carried out.
-The results have shown that the strain energy storage characteristics of the PEEK laminates are much better than the epoxy laminates in several ways; such as the independence of the strain energy storage level to thickness.
-Furthermore, at the same stress level, the PEEK laminates tend not to lose strain energy compared to the toughened epoxy laminates.
+Ductile and brittle behaviors at failure have been the key focuses of this study therefore cyclic loading tests were also performed.
+Firstly, high strain 3PtB fatigue loading was carried out on the two prepregs with identical quasi-isotropic stacking sequences, and secondly in order to characterise the plasticity parameters for the two laminates cyclic shear tests at high strain levels was carried out.
+The results have shown that the strain energy storage characteristics of the PEEK laminates are much better than those of the epoxy laminates in several ways; such as the independence of the strain energy storage level to thickness.
+Furthermore, at the same level of applied stress, the PEEK laminates tend not to lose strain energy compared to the toughened epoxy laminates.
 This study shows that the thermoplastic nature of the PEEK gives it an improved plasticity level which enhances its strain energy storage capability.
 PEEK carbon laminates are therefore serious candidates for spring applications.

 Introduction

 Aerospace structures are transitioning from metallic to mixed metal/ composite materials.
 This move is directly linked with the need of lightweight and more efficient structure in term of lifetime, maintenance levels and structural integrity.
 Among those new materials, composite reinforced fibre polymers (CRFP) are one of the areas under strong investigations.
 Aerospace epoxy resins composite structures tend to lack in energy absorbance behaviour when impacted or highly strained.
-IndeedIndeed t these composites tend to crack quickly due to the brittleness of the thermoset resin thus the fatigue life is short [1].
-The aerospace industry has therefore have being turned into the introduced toughened resin systems.
+Indeed these composites tend to crack quickly due to the brittleness of the thermoset resin thus shorten the fatigue life [1].
+The aerospace industry has therefore introduced toughened resin systems.
 Two categories could be distinguished into those resins types:

 Toughened epoxy resins (introduction of rubber mainly) like M21 or 977-6 [2]

-Thermoplastics and in particular PEEK which suits the aerospace requirement in harsh environments, having a high glass transition glass transition temperature and low moisture absorbance [3]
+Thermoplastics and in particular PEEK which suits the aerospace requirement in harsh environments, having a high glass transition temperature and low moisture absorbance [3]

-Increasing the toughness leads indeed to higher mechanical capabilities, many researchers [4, 5, and 6] have established the following conclusions on the subject:
+Increasing the toughness leads to high mechanical capabilities, many researchers [4, 5, and 6] have established the following conclusions on the subject:

 High energy stored in impact